pykale/pykale/examples/avmnist_multimodal/README.md

 `kale.embed.image_cnn.LeNet`: This is a base neural network trainer that allows the extraction of features from different modalities like images and audios.

-`kale.pipeline.base_nn_trainer.MultimodalTrainer`: This module includes a model trainer that consists of a training loop, optimizer configuration, and evaluation metrics.
+`kale.pipeline.base_nn_trainer.MultimodalNNTrainer`: This module includes a model trainer that consists of a training loop, optimizer configuration, and evaluation metrics.

 `kale.predict.decode`: This module is responsible for generating final predictions from the fused features.
 A two-layered MLPDecoder has been used to generate the final output.